This article contains affiliate links. We may earn a small commission if you purchase via these links.

 - Build quality issues

 While the tactical LPVO has some tactical features such as a BDC ranging reticle, illumination, glass-etched reticle, and a throw lever, it also lacks some of the obvious tac perks such as an over-sized, exposed elevation turret and fat tube.
-The good thing is turrets are fully protected from the elements and you shave off the extra weight that you really don’t need with an ultra-compact, AR-15 scope.
+The good thing is that the turrets are fully protected from the elements and you shave off the extra weight that you really don’t need with an AR-15 scope.

 What to Look For in a Tactical Rifle Scope